Anti–People's Republic of China sentiment: Vietnam

 The two countries' shared history includes territorial disputes, with conflict over the Paracel and Spratly Islands reaching a peak between 1979 and 1991.

 Anti-Chinese sentiments had spiked in 2007 after China formed an administration in the disputed islands, in 2009 when the Vietnamese government allowed the Chinese aluminium manufacturer Chinalco the rights to mine for bauxite in the Central Highlands, and when Vietnamese fishermen were detained by Chinese security forces while seeking refuge in the disputed territories.
 In 2011, following a spat in which a Chinese Marine Surveillance ship damaged a Vietnamese geologic survey ship off the coast of Vietnam, some Vietnamese travel agencies boycotted Chinese destinations or refused to serve customers with Chinese citizenship.
 Hundreds of people protested in front of the Chinese embassy in Hanoi and the Chinese consulate in Ho Chi Minh City against Chinese naval operations in the South China Sea before being dispersed by the police.
 In May 2014, mass anti-Chinese protests against China moving an oil platform into disputed waters escalated into riots in which many Chinese factories and workers were targeted.
 In 2018, thousands of people nationwide protested against a proposed law regarding Special Economic Zones that would give foreign investors 99-year leases on Vietnamese land, fearing that it would be dominated by Chinese investors.

 According to journalist Daniel Gross, anti-Chinese sentiment is omnipresent in modern Vietnam, where "from school kids to government officials, China-bashing is very much in vogue."
 He reports that a majority of Vietnamese resent the import and usage of Chinese products, considering them of distinctly low status.
 A 2013 book on varying host perceptions in global tourism has also referenced negativity from Vietnamese hosts towards Chinese tourists, where the latter were seen as "making a lot more requests, complaints and troubles than other tourists"; the views differed from the much more positive perceptions of young Tibetan hosts at Lhasa towards mainland Chinese visitors in 2011.

+According to research on contemporary Vietnamese nationalism by Nhi Hoang Thuc Nguyen, Sinophobia is framed as a "recurring pattern, an essentialist historic sentiment which many Vietnamese construct their identity upon", and "commonly accepted as a natural consequence of the past tension and present lingering political conflicts between the two countries".
+Nguyen argued that in contemporary Vietnam, animosity towards the Chinese state is often used interchangeably with animosity towards Chinese people and culture, and Chinese people and businesses are often subject to derogatory stereotypes such as "uncivil", "cheap", and "exploitative", all of which are seen in the wider context of perceived attempts by the Chinese to forcibly assimilate Vietnam.
+Thus according to Nguyen, "the necessity to protect national identity was on par with the complete rejection of Chinese influences."

 In 2019, Chinese media was accused by the local press of appropriating or claiming Áo dài, which angered many Vietnamese.